homan-uppu/writing/2-Essays/Fear equality.md

 A small percentage of decisions lead most results.
-A small percentage of creators capture most of views.
+A small percentage of creators capture most engagement.
 A small percentage of books capture most of sales.
 A small percentage of individuals hold most of the wealth.
-A small percentage of employees in a company contribute most of the productivity.
+A small percentage of employees in a company are responsible for the majority of output.
 A small percentage of individuals in the world contribute the majority of human progress.

 Asymmetry exists everywhere in our modern world and is rapidly accelerating.